"Hey! Who do you think you are? You can't just make up your own laws!"

 Funny that you mention that.
 That's exactly what your nation-state is doing:

-That's what every nation-state is saying, all day, every day.
+"Just making up laws" is exactly what every nation-state is claiming authority to do, all day, every day.
 You can watch them do it.
 They broadcast it on TV.

 "Because they have the authority to!
 You don't!"